BRAVO68WEB/url-minify/HOW_TO_CONTRIBUTE.md

 ## GIT AND GITHUB
 ***
-Before continuing we want to clarify the difference between Git and Github.
+Before continuing we want to clarify the difference between Git and GitHub.
 Git is a version control system(VCS) which is a tool to manage the history of our Source Code.
 GitHub is a hosting service for Git projects.

-We assume you have created an account on Github and installed Git on your System.
+We assume you have created an account on GitHub and installed Git on your System.

-Now tell Git your name and E-mail (used on Github) address.
+Now tell Git your name and E-mail (used on GitHub) address.

 ``` $ git config --global user.name "YOUR NAME" ```
 ```$ git config --global user.email "YOUR EMAIL ADDRESS"```